Logo

 Is every odd $n$ the sum of a squarefree number and a power of 2?

-This is equivalent to asking whether every $n$ not divisible by $4$ is the sum of a squarefree number and a power of two.
+Erdős often asked this under the weaker assumption that $n$ is not divisible by $4$.
 Erdős thought that proving this with two powers of 2 is perhaps easy, and could prove that it is true (with a single power of two) for almost all $n$.

 See also [9], [10], and [16].